IoTRoutes/iotroutes.web/README.md

   - Configurable message lifecycle for efficient message tracking and classification.
   - Command board simplifies device control.
   - Scheduled jobs allow for deferred processing such as interfacing with other systems or generating statistics and reports.
-  - **AI Integrated** Layer : Workflow Action powered by AI, Data analysis with LLM, AI Chat Assistant
+  - **AI Integrated** Layer : Workflow Actions powered by AI, Data analysis with LLM, AI Chat Assistant

 **Main benefits**